 17. Automated scaling to meet demand

 All public cloud services offer mechanisms to automatically increase or reduce the number of active instances based on certain triggering events or thresholds.
 The idea is to provide a service that can autonomically adjust to changes in demand.
-At a fundamental level, the cost saving potential of such a mechanism would be considerable.
+At a fundamental level, the cloud cost saving potential of such a mechanism would be considerable.
 But in real life, it can be quite challenging to set and tune the upper and lower limits of those thresholds.
 It takes a high level of understanding of each application to get it right, and incorrect settings can result in decreased efficiency or increased service risk.

 The efficiency and applicability of automated scaling depends on to what extent the applications have been designed or refactored to use a cloud optimized architecture.
 If it hasn’t, automated scaling will have limited effect.